demisto/content/Packs/NetBox/Integrations/NetBoxEventCollector/NetBoxEventCollector_description.md

-Use thie integration to collect events automatically from NetBox.
+Use this integration to collect events automatically from NetBox.
-You can also use the `netbox-get-events` command to manually collect events.
+You can also use the ***netbox-get-events*** command to manually collect events.